EGR314-S-2026-202/EGR314-S-2026-202.github.io/docs/02-Concept-Design/Design.md

 > Concept by Isaiah Johnston.
 View as a SVG [here](../02-Concept-Design/images/AGdrone.svg)
 </b>

-The Field Defender is made of a tough reinforced polymere designed to monitor and defend fields from rodents and fires.
-The Defender is equiped with a rotating turret contaning a fire extinguishing cannon and a .177 air powered pellet gun.
-Terrain maping is accomplished with 4 LiDAR cameras.
-The Defender has a retractable moisture sensor for routienly monitoring crops irrigation levels.
-Tank treads allow for zero point tunrning and mobilty through rough terrain.
-A camera, and thermal camera allow users to monitor activities day and night.
-The Defender can be piloted remotely using a PS2 controller and a display, or allow AI to run through user defined checks, routes and activities.
-The Defender is powered with a long lasting rechargable battery.
+The Field Defender is made of a tough reinforced polymer designed to monitor and defend fields from rodents and fires.
+The Defender is equipped with a rotating turret containing a fire extinguishing cannon and a .177 air-powered pellet gun.
+Terrain mapping is accomplished with 4 LiDAR cameras.
+The Defender has a retractable moisture sensor for routinely monitoring crop irrigation levels.
+Tank treads allow for zero-point turning and mobility through rough terrain.
+A camera and a thermal camera allow users to monitor activities day and night.
+The Defender can be piloted remotely using a PS2 controller and a display, or allow AI to run through user-defined checks, routes, and activities.
+The Defender is powered by a long-lasting rechargeable battery.

 These subsystems are arranged in the following manner:

 - Camera- Targeting system (pellet) (sensor)
-- Thermal camerar- Targeting (extinguisher)(sensor)
+- Thermal camera- Targeting (extinguisher)(sensor)
 - LiDAR- Terrain mapping (sensor)
 - Tank Wheele- Locomotion (Actuator)
 - Moisture sensor- Measure irrigation (sensor)
-- Sensor retraction- Move moisture sensor up and down (actuator)
+- Sensor retraction- Move the moisture sensor up and down (actuator)
 - Rechargeable battery- (power source)
 - PS2 controller (human machine interface)
-- Display- Displays data from the robot to the user via wifi (Two-way wireless comunication)
+- Display- Displays data from the robot to the user via wifi (Two-way wireless communication)

 ### Selected Concept: CropScout
 ![Annotaed CropScout Concept](../02-Concept-Design/images/CD_update.png)